edoradoda/cd12355-microservices-aws-kubernetes-project-starter/README.md

 #The endpoint should respond with data form DB
 curl  http://127.0.0.1:5153/api/reports/user_visits
 ```
-4. Continuous Integration with CodeBuild
+4. Continuous Integration with CodeBuild:
 The purpose of this step is to provide a systematic approach to pushing the Docker image of the coworking application into Amazon ECR.

 First, create an Amazon ECR repository on your AWS console.